dataluscorp/browser/docs/contributing/contributing_to_mozilla.rst

 where we can help you get started.

-We know even before you start contributing that getting set up to work on Firefox and finding a bug that's a good fit for your skills can be a challenge, and we're always looking for ways to improve this process: making Mozilla more open, accessible, and easier to participate with.
+We know even before you start contributing that getting set up to work on Datalus and finding a bug that's a good fit for your skills can be a challenge, and we're always looking for ways to improve this process: making Mozilla more open, accessible, and easier to participate with.
 If you're having any trouble following this documentation, or hit a barrier you